fritzmg/contao-file-access/README.md

 ## Usage

 After installing this extension, you will have the ability to allow members to access files, that are not made public.
 Simply edit a folder and enable the allowed member groups.
 If you select none, the file will not be accessible in general (but can still be accessed via the download content element for example).
+Users will have access to files, if they are allowed to access any parent folder, i.e. each folder inherits the member group access setting.

 ![Screenshot](https://raw.githubusercontent.com/fritzmg/contao-file-access/master/screenshot.png)